sebasjm/antlr/README.txt

 * Single return values are initialized now to default or to your spec.

+* cleaned up input stream stuff.
+Added ANTLRReaderStream, ANTLRInputStream and refactored.
+You can specify encodings now on ANTLRFileStream (and ANTLRInputStream) now.

 June 10, 2006

 * Fixed bug where unnecessary escapes yield char==0 like '\{'.